The prize is open to submissions of work written in English by writers of any nationality or descent based anywhere in the world.

 Entries will usually be written by a single author but co-authored texts are permitted if the authors are evenly credited.

-The 2023/24 award will focus on work published in the UK between 1 July 2022 and 31 October 2023.
-To be eligible, books must have been first published in the UK in hardback, paperback or e-book format between these dates.
+The 2023/24 award will focus on work published in the UK between 1 July 2022 and 30 November 2023.
+To be eligible, a book’s first UK publication date (in hardback, paperback or e-book format) must fall between these dates.

 Books can be written in any prose genre, and books that challenge genre are particularly welcome.
 Works of translation, books for children and poetry are not eligible for the award.

 Authors, publishers and agents can submit entries.
 If an author or agent enters work for the award it will be assumed that she/he does so with the full commitment of the publisher of the book.
 It is the responsibility of whoever enters the material to ensure that it is eligible.